sergiodxa/personal-site/README.md

 yarn deploy
 ```

-This will build and export to HTML files the site, generate the RSS feed, deploy it to [Now](https://now.sh) and then alias it automatically.
+This will build and export to HTML files the site, generate the RSS feed and sitemap, deploy it to [Now](https://now.sh) and then alias it automatically.